savonet/book/language.md

 ```

 adds, in the module `list`, a new field named `last`, which is a function which
-computes the last elements of a list.
-Another shorter syntax to perform shorter
+computes the last element of a list.
+Another shorter syntax to perform
 definitions consists in using the `let` keyword which allows assigning a value
-to a field, so that the previous example can be rewritten
+to a field, so that the previous example can be rewritten as

 ```{.liquidsoap include="liq/list.last2.liq"}
 ```